 I think I’m addicted to gingerbread.
 I just shared this Gingerdoodle Cookie recipe on Wednesday, and these Gingerbread Scones are some of my favorites.
 I keep dreaming up gingerbread recipes and just can’t stop.
 It’s a shame we only enjoy gingerbread treats for a month or two out of the year.
 Really, it’s not right.
-Gingerbread is even irresistible in coffee.
-(You guessed it, the gingerbread latte is my favorite seasonal coffee!)
+Gingerbread coffee is irresistible, too!

 It was only a matter of time before I combined my favorite holiday flavor with my favorite breakfast food, the waffle.
 And I obviously had to add in some brown butter.
 Because everything is better with brown butter.

 These Brown Butter Gingerbread Waffles are made with molasses, cinnamon, ginger, cloves, and nutmeg.
 I was careful not to skimp on the spices – I wanted plenty of gingerbread flavor to come through in every bite of these waffles.

 Many waffle recipes are made with buttermilk, but these Brown Butter Gingerbread Waffles are best made with whole milk.
 The combination of the whole milk and some Greek yogurt give the best flavor and texture – light and tender on the inside, crisp on the outside.
 I did try this recipe with buttermilk, but preferred the whole milk version.
 I’m sure these would work with lowfat milk as well, if you don’t have whole in your fridge.